-Process: Request a UDO Administration Presubmittal meeting in Accela (see above).
+Process: Request a UDO Administration Presubmittal meeting in Accela (see page 1 above).
 Allow for 2-3 weeks for the pre-submittal meeting to be scheduled.
 At the conclusion of the pre-submittal meeting, staff will give further directions on next steps.
-File application in Accela for an Administrative Interpretation. (see guide below).

-Timeline: 1-2 months.
+File an application in Accela for a Alternative Compliance Review (see guide below).
+Per Article 37.10 F.6.b.i. & ii.
+Notice will be mailed to adjacent property owners and a sign is posted on the property.
+The Alternative Compliance Review Board holds an evidentiary public hearing and speakers are sworn in to provide testimony.
+Timeline: 3 months.